GauriGNaik/express_example/README.md

 ### Canary Release

-Using a proxy server, <x>% of the traffic is routed to the production server, while the rest <x>% is routed to the canary.
+Using a proxy server, 70% of the traffic is routed to the production server, while the rest 30% is routed to the canary.
 We keep checking for alerts(as specified above) and stop routing traffic to the canary if an alert is raised.
 Redis has been used to accomplish the same.